teodorjcourse/react-demo-1/README.md

 Navigate to [http://localhost:4000](http://localhost:4000) and start hacking away.

-Client-side code is automatically rebuild using [Griddle](http://github.com/allenai/griddle), but you'll have to restart the server after JSX changes for server-side rendering to work correctly.
+Client-side code is automatically rebuilt using [Griddle](http://github.com/allenai/griddle), but you'll have to restart the server after JSX changes for server-side rendering to work correctly.

 ## Known Issues